 - 3.1.1.
 The Planning Authority refused planning permission for the following 1 no. reason: - 1.
-The proposed development, by reason of its location within Brideswell Lane and the associated lack of pedestrian and cyclist infrastructure, is considered to constitute piecemeal and haphazard development and would therefore be contrary to Section 11.3.2(iii) of the South Dublin County Council Development Plan 2016-2022.
-Furthermore, considering the proliferation of informal on-street parking within Brideswell Lane and the inadequate access and navigation route for refuse and emergency vehicles, it is considered that the proposed development would endanger public safety by reason of traffic hazard and therefore be contrary to the proper planning and sustainable development of the area.
+"The proposed development, by reason of its location within Brideswell Lane and the associated lack of pedestrian and cyclist infrastructure, is considered to constitute piecemeal and haphazard development and would therefore be contrary to Section 11.3.2(iii) of the South Dublin County Council Development Plan 2016-2022.
+Furthermore, considering the proliferation of informal onstreet parking within Brideswell Lane, the inadequate access and navigation route for refuse and emergency vehicles and the substandard design of the car parking provision and layout of the proposed dwellings in terms of safe access and navigation, the proposed development would fail to comply with TM7 Objective 3 of the South Dublin County Council Development Plan 2016-2022 and would endanger public safety by reason of traffic hazard and therefore be contrary to the proper planning and sustainable development of the area."